datumorphism/datumorphism.github.io/content/til/programming/python/python-reliable-path.md

 - basics
 tags:
 - Python
-excerpt: Find the actual path to file
+summary: Find the actual path to file
 references:
 - name: "How to reliably open a file in the same directory as a Python script @ StackOverflow"
   link: https://stackoverflow.com/a/4060259